 Barnes & Noble Nook Simple Touch

 We analyzed user and expert ratings, product age and more factors.
-Compared to other eReaders the Barnes & Noble Nook Simple Touch is awarded an overall alaScore™ of 88/100 = Very good quality.
+Compared to other products in the same category the Barnes & Noble Nook Simple Touch is awarded an overall alaScore™ of 90/100 = Excellent quality.

 Review analysis